 The Rogers Platinum MasterCard is also a good alternative especially if you’re already a rogers customer currently subscribing to any Rogers service.
 In addition to no foreign transaction fees, the card also provides a 1.75% cash back on all eligible purchases.
 You get 10,000 Rogers Platinum Rewards welcome points which provides a $35 cash back.
 The cash back can be applied as a statement credit or as a credit to any of your monthly Rogers and or FIDO bill.
 On top of that, there is no annual fee after the first year as long as you have setup a pre-authorized payment for any of your monthly Rogers bill.

 If you’re not a Rogers customer the card may still be beneficial to you.
 There is no annual fee for the first year and since the annual fee is only $29, the $35 cash back you get for signing up more than covers it anyways.
 The fact that you can also use the cash back as a credit on your statement also makes it worthwhile.

 Credit cards are very convenient, but cash remains a required option for places that don’t accept them.
 On property purchases, tuition payments and investments; a credit card is just not an option.
-Banks charge huge exchange fees, so using a currency exchange service will ensure you are getting a better currency exchange rate.
+Banks charge huge exchange fees, so using a currency exchange service will ensure you are getting better currency exchange rates in Beamsville.
 When you’re exchanging Canadian dollars to US dollars, remember to check in with Knightsbridge Foreign Exchange to an exchange rate that is better than what the banks offer and save even more money!

 DON’T WANT TO VISIT OUR WEBSITE TO GET FREE UPDATES?
 WE CAN EMAIL THEM TO YOU FOR FREE, SUBSCRIBE HERE!